|

 NARRATOR: Why remember saints?
 "You will be my witnesses"

-God’s saints, dead and alive, are the same holy and not-so-holy people, clearly
+ALL God’s saints, dead and alive, are the same holy and not-so-holy people,

-needing God’s grace and forgiveness – and GETTING IT – right along with the
+clearly needing God’s grace and forgiveness – and GETTING IT – right along with

-"if you have faith the size of a mustard seed, you will say to this mountain,
+says Jesus, "if you have faith the size of a mustard seed, you will say to

-'Move from here to there,' and it will move; and NOTHING will be impossible for
+this mountain, 'Move from here to there,' and it will move; and NOTHING will be

 These saints that we have been